Do you want to travel more often? So did we. That’s why we started searching for ways to make travel cheaper.

 Even if the majority of your travel expenses are covered by rewards, you’ll still need some money when you get there.
 Things like food, souvenirs, and excursions all cost money, but you can make it easier by finding ways to earn spending money ahead of time.

-Taking surveys is a simple way to earn extra money while you watch TV.
-Websites like Survey Junkie, InboxDollars, and Panda Research pay you to take online surveys.
+Taking paid surveys is a simple way to earn extra money while you watch TV.
+In addition to surveys, some survey companies will even pay you to read your emails, watch videos, play games, and more.
 You won’t get rich, but the cash helps pay for your trip.

 We consider hotels and vacation rentals.